 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 This should not last long, but only if the mouth is kept clean.
 If the mouth is not kept clean, the sensitivity will remain and could become more severe.
 If your teeth are especially sensitive, consult with Drs.
 Luczynski or McDonald.
 They may recommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.

 Choosing Oral Hygiene Products

-Electronic toothbrushes are safe and effective for the majority of the patients.
+Electronic toothbrushes are safe and effective for the majority of patients.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
-You still need to brush and floss in conjunction with the irrigator.
+You still need to brush and floss in conjunction with the use of an irrigator.

 Toothpaste and Rinses

 Fluoride toothpaste and mouth rinses, if used in conjunction with brushing and flossing, can reduce tooth decay by as much as 40%.
 Remember, these rinses are not recommended for children under six years of age.
 Tartar control toothpaste will reduce tartar above the gum line, but because gum disease starts below the gum line, these products have not been proven to reduce the early stages of gum disease.